jorgeluisgalarraga/kick-and-punch-object-detection/README.md

 ### Test the app

 In the */videos* folder are some videos if you want to try the app and you don't have any video locally.

+## Dataset

+Our dataset can be found at [Kick and Punch object detector dataset](https://universe.roboflow.com/georgebrown/kick-and-punch-object-detection)